Performador/Pickery/README.md

 - Cheap: the hosting for your data should not cost arm and a leg
 - Secure: your images and videos are encrypted so nobody else can see them
 - Simple: the focus here is the absolute bare bones photos experience

+This project contains the source for an iOS client that works with AWS SDK to store your pictures and videos.

 ## Storage: AWS S3